Tom Mann: Death and legacy

 Tom Mann died at age 84, on 13 March 1941 in Grassington, Northern Yorkshire.
 He was cremated at Golders Green Crematorium.
 A memorial stands in front of the cottage where he died.
 There is also a memorial on his birthplace in Coventry.
 As mentioned, in 1936 a unit of the International Brigade was named the Tom Mann Centuria in his honour.
 The Tom Mann Theatre in Sydney, Australia, was named after him.

-His great-grandson was Nicholas Bennett, Conservative MP for Pembroke from 1987 to 1992 and a Welsh Office minister from 1990 to 1992.
+One of Mann's great-grandsons was Nicholas Bennett, Conservative MP for Pembroke from 1987 to 1992 and a Welsh Office minister from 1990 to 1992.